adevinta/maiao/docs/getting-started.md

 Now you see that change in your pull request, and your colleague is happy.

-A second colleague points out that the function you defined in the first commit is inefficient.
+A second colleague points out that the function you defined in the **first commit** is inefficient.
 Then you:

 1. Fix the function
 2. Add the changes with `git add`
 3. Run `git log`
-4. Copy the hash of the corresponding commit.
-This corresponds to the hexadecimal value in `commit cf5fd9a0baf2fd899ed0ef45629dc1f1c1b7af87`, for example.
+4. Copy the hash of the corresponding **first commit**.
+(For example, this corresponds to the hexadecimal value `cf5fd9a0baf2fd899ed0ef45629dc1f1c1b7af87`).
-5. Commit those changes as a fixup to that specific commit with `git commit --fixup HEAD`.
+5. Commit those changes as a fixup to that specific commit with `git commit --fixup <commit-hash>`.
 6. Run `git review`.

 Your change is now published to the corresponding PR.
 You and your colleagues are satisfied.